DLXPlugins/simple-comment-editing/readme.txt

-=== Comment Edit Core - Edit Comments and WooCommerce Reviews ===
+=== Comment Edit Core - Comment and Review Editing ===
 Contributors: ronalfy
 Tags: comment editing, comments,edit comments, woocommerce reviews, Requires at least: 5.0
-Tested up to: 6.3
+Tested up to: 6.4
-Stable tag: 3.0.14
+Stable tag: 3.0.15
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Your users make mistakes.
-Come to their rescue by allowing your users to edit their comments for a period of time.
+Allow your users to edit their comments or WooCommerce reviews for a period of time.

 == Description ==

-Add useful comment editing with <a href="https://dlxplugins.com/plugins/comment-edit-core/">Comment Edit Core</a>.
-Allow your users to edit their comments for a period of time.
-Save your users some headaches and let them fix their typos while you focus on your site.
+Allow your users to edit their comments and WooCommerce reviews for a period of time.

 [youtube https://www.youtube.com/watch?v=bNCDdQbwA-s&rel=0]

+Go Pro for a lot more control over the comment editing experience, including front-end moderation capabilities, and unlimited logged-in editing. <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Find out more...</a

-> Please check out the <a href="https://docs.dlxplugins.com/v/comment-edit-lite/">comprehensive documentation for Comment Edit Core</a>.
+> Not that you'll need it, but please check out the <a href="https://docs.dlxplugins.com/v/comment-edit-lite/">comprehensive documentation for Comment Edit Core</a>.

 <h2>Comment Edit Core features:</h2>
 <ol>